SubZtep/depth/README.md

 ## Packages

-The public [web](./web#readme) frontend is also part of the — _pnpm workspace_ — monorepo.
-Many third-party packages are included and extended with handy functionality.
+The [web](./web#readme) frontend is part of the — _pnpm workspace_ — monorepo.
+Some great third-party open-souce packages are included and extended with handy features.

 > Incomplete docs. :pencil2: W.I.P.